bhftbootcamp/AgTables.jl/frontend/README.md

 # AgTables

 AgTables integrates React and is bundled using Webpack.
-This project provides a collection of lightweight chart components designed for use in Julia applications.
+This project provides a collection of AG Grid table components designed for use in Julia applications.

 ## Development